heptarch/heptarch.github.io/drafts/quine.md

         ^
 IndentationError: unexpected indent</code></pre>

 Running the program, it trips up on the first line and produces the second two lines as error output.
 It's a high-class pun.
+Quines are puns that go surprisingly deep.

 ## Diagon Alley